-b) The testing of donors by the establishment or a third party on behalf of the establishment is carried out in accordance with the requirements of Directions 001/2021.

-c) In cases other than autologous donors, donor selection is carried out by authorised personnel and signed and reviewed by a qualified health professional.

-d) There is a system in place either at the establishment or at a third party acting on its behalf to record results of donor selection and associated tests.

-e) Testing of donor samples is carried out using UKCA or CE marked diagnostic tests, in line with the requirements set out in Directions 001/2021.

-f) Samples taken for donor testing are clearly labelled with the time and place the sample was taken and a unique donor identification code.
+- b) The testing of donors by the establishment or a third party on behalf of the establishment is carried out in accordance with the requirements of Directions 001/2021. - d) There is a system in place either at the establishment or at a third party acting on its behalf to record results of donor selection and associated tests. - e) Testing of donor samples is carried out using UKCA or CE marked diagnostic tests, in line with the requirements set out in Directions 001/2021. - f) Samples taken for donor testing are clearly labelled with the time and place the sample was taken and a unique donor identification code.